tedkim97/tedkim97.github.io/_posts/2020-12-27-fibonacci_fde_variations.md

 ---

 # Introduction
 As a programming exercise, I like to implement the iterative and tail-recursive versions of recursive functions (even if the language doesn't support [Tail Call Optimizations](https://en.wikipedia.org/wiki/Tail_call).
-This isn't necessarily a rewarding habit, but I just find it fun.
-[After critiquing a medium post about "the new fastest Fibonacci sequence"]({% link _posts/2020-12-13-fib_critique.md %}), I decided to try to write the fast doubling method for computing the Fibonacci sequence as iteratively and tail-recursively.
+This isn't really a rewarding habit, but I just find it fun.
+[After critiquing a medium post about "the new fastest Fibonacci sequence"]({% link _posts/2020-12-13-fib_critique.md %}), I decided to try to write the fast doubling algorithm iteratively and tail-recursively.
 This was one of the more complicated recursions I've converted, and I'll try to explain why.
 [If you just want to see the code, here's the repo.](https://github.com/tedkim97/fibonacci-fd-comparisons)

 As a quick spoiler/note - my implementations are not *true* translations of the naive recursion.
-While their time and space complexities are **asymptotically** the same, the runtime complexities of my implementation are O(log(n)) + O(log(n)) rather than O(log(n)).
-Furthermore, my versions take a bit more space.
+While their time and space complexities are **asymptotically** the same, the runtime complexities of my implementation are $ O(log(n)) + O(log(n)) $ rather than $ O(log(n)) $.
+Although the python iterative/tail-recursive implementations were faster then the recursive method.
+The trade-off is that, my versions take a bit more memory.

 ### What is Tail Call Recursion?
 What is Tail Call Optimization (TCO)?
-In a very quick and over-simplified way, [Tail Call Recursion](https://en.wikipedia.org/wiki/Tail_call) is a special recursive case where the last subroutine of a function is a call to itself.
+In an over-simplified description, [Tail Call Recursion](https://en.wikipedia.org/wiki/Tail_call) is a special recursive case where the last subroutine of a function is a call to itself.
 A very popular example is recursions for factorial.
 While a recursive version of the factorial function looks like this:

 ```c
 int fac(int n){